 morph = shape

-In pop culture the two terms seem to be used interchangably.
+In pop culture the two terms seem to be used interchangeably.
 See, for instance, 10 Movies That Will Traumatise Your Child With Anthropomorphism from io9.

 But some people like to maintain a distinction, despite the overlapping usage.
 I like this explanation:

 Both personification and anthropomorphization assert intangible human characteristics — such as consciousness and thought — onto an inanimate object, entity or animal.
-The difference is that anthropomorphization imposes physical or tangible human characteristics onto the subject to suggest an embodiment of the human form.
+The difference is that anthropomorphization imposes physical or tangible human characteristics onto the subject to suggest an embodiment of the human form.from the wordreference.com forum

 Personification pretends (for literary effect) to ascribe one or two human attributes (especially thoughts, feelings, intentions) to non-human things.